Home

 The lawsuit also alleged that the district violated the victims' constitutional right to be free from danger.

-“While this new lawsuit gained’t remedy the ache and suffering these families have gone through, it'll definitely hold the varsity district and its officers accountable for his or her position in not correctly supervising and training teachers and counselors, who have an obligation to make sure college students remain safe,” mentioned Ven Johnson, an lawyer for the plaintiffs, in an announcement.
+“While this new lawsuit received’t treatment the ache and suffering these households have gone by way of, it'll actually hold the varsity district and its officials accountable for their role in not properly supervising and coaching academics and counselors, who have an obligation to make sure college students remain safe,” mentioned Ven Johnson, an legal professional for the plaintiffs, in an announcement.

-Lawyers are requesting damages along with interest, costs and attorneys’ charges, in addition to punitive and/or exemplary damages.
+Lawyers are requesting damages along with curiosity, costs and attorneys’ fees, as well as punitive and/or exemplary damages.

-"With the alarming number of pink flags and desperate cries for help that Ethan’s parents, academics, counselors and directors all by some means missed, this mass capturing absolutely may and should have been prevented," Johnson stated.
+"With the alarming number of crimson flags and desperate cries for help that Ethan’s parents, academics, counselors and directors all by some means missed, this mass shooting absolutely could and may have been prevented," Johnson stated.

 Quelle: abcnews.go.com